Mary Vingoe

-Mary Vingoe is a Canadian playwright, actor, and theatre director.
-Vingoe was one of the co-founders of Canadian feminist theatre company Nightwood Theatre and later co-founded Ship's Company Theatre in Parrsboro and Eastern Front Theatre in Halifax.
+Mary Helen Vingoe (May 12, 1955 – July 18, 2025) was a Canadian playwright, actress and theatre director.
+She was one of the co-founders of Canadian feminist theatre company Nightwood Theatre and later co-founded Ship's Company Theatre in Parrsboro and Eastern Front Theatre in Halifax.
 From 2002 to 2007, Vingoe was artistic director of the Magnetic North Theatre Festival.
-Vingoe is an Officer of the Order of Canada and received the Portia White Prize.
+Vingoe was an Officer of the Order of Canada and received the Portia White Prize.
 Her play Refuge was a shortlisted nominee for the Governor General's Award for English-language drama at the 2016 Governor General's Awards.

-Early life
+Early life and education

+Vingoe was born on May 12, 1955.
 Originally from Dartmouth, Nova Scotia, Vingoe studied theatre at Dalhousie University in Halifax.
-She graduated with a bachelor of arts (honours) from Dalhousie in 1976 and was awarded the University Medal in Theatre.
+She graduated with a Bachelor of Arts (honours) from Dalhousie in 1976 and was awarded the University Medal in Theatre.
 Vingoe later attended the University of Toronto's Graduate Centre for Study of Drama.

 Career

 Vingoe co-founded Toronto's Nightwood Theatre in 1979 with Cynthia Grant, Kim Renders, and Maureen White.
 Vingoe was the only founding member of Nightwood to be an Equity member at the time of founding.
 Vingoe served as Nightwood's first artistic coordinator from 1985, when Cynthia Grant left the collective, until 1987.
-The position was created to fulfill the same responsibilities as an artistic director but with a title that better suited Nightwood's origins as a collective.
+The position was created to fulfil the same responsibilities as an artistic director but with a title that better suited Nightwood's origins as a collective.

 Vingoe helped to collectively create works with other Nightwood collaborators, including 1979's The True Story of Ida Johnson and 1981's The Yellow Wallpaper.
 She acted in shows such as The Yellow Wallpaper (1981) and Pope Joan (1984).Vingoe also directed several plays while working with Nightwood, including Love and Work Enough (1984), Sally Clark's St. Francis of Hollywood (1987), Margaret Hollingsworth's War Babies (1985 and 1987), and The Herring Gull's Egg (1987), which she also wrote.
 Nightwood re-staged The Herring Gull's Egg in 1989 as directed by Maureen White.

 In 1984, Vingoe co-founded Ship's Company Theatre in Parrsboro, Nova Scotia with Michael Fuller.
-Their first production, You’ll be in Her Arms by Midnight and Other Parrsboro Stories, was performed on the M.V.
+Their first production, You'll be in Her Arms by Midnight and Other Parrsboro Stories, was performed on the M.V.
 Kipawo ferry.
-With Ship's Company, Vingoe has directed several plays including Wendy Lill's The Glace Bay Miner's Museum.
+With Ship's Company, Vingoe directed several plays including Wendy Lill's The Glace Bay Miner's Museum.
 Vingoe directed The Glace Bay Miner's Museum again in 2012 for the National Arts Centre's English Theatre Company and served as an assistant director on the 1995 film adaptation of the play, Margaret's Museum.